csev/dj4e/assn/dj4e_install.md

     python3 manage.py runserver

 This functionality is replaced by the "reload" button on your Web tab.
-So if you are reading any Django instrutctions that say to do a `runserver`, instead do a `check` and then reload the application in the PythonAnywhere web UI.
+So if you are reading any Django instructions that say to do a `runserver`, instead do a `check` and then reload the application in the PythonAnywhere web UI.

 Adding Your Polls Application